 CHRISTINE CHEUNG is a Canadian artist living in Berlin.
 Her works range from paintings, drawings to installations, and collective works, often dealing with personal/collective memory, the perceived mythology of places and emptiness.
 Often, the work tries to exemplify the act of letting go, or something quite like it.
 She has shown internationally, including as part of the permanent collection of the Sørlandet Art Museum (Norway) and at LeRoy Neiman Gallery (USA).
 She has been featured on CBC Radio, The Globe and Mail and Kunst magazine.
 She has had solo shows at the Trondheim Kunstmuseum in Trondheim (Norway) and Glenbow Museum (Canada), among others.
 Her video art has been exhibited at the DokumentArt European Film Festival (Germany).
 Residencies include AIR KREMS (Austria).
 Red Gate Residency (China), AIR Agder Kunstnersenter (Norway), Compeung (Thailand), Jogja National Museum (Indonesia) and Struts Gallery (Canada).
 Cheung is a recipient of the Joseph Beuys Scholarship from NSCAD (Canada) and numerous grants and awards, including the Canada Council of the Arts.

 works at the intersection of storytelling, performance and media.
 Her projects often begin with investigations into in-between states, hybrid beings, and communities in flux.
 Tusia’s collaborations in performance, sound and video have been seen in New York, nationally, and internationally, including at EdgeCut/New Inc, Soft Surplus, Circle1 (Berlin), mhProject, BRIC, The Gibney Dance Theater, Museum of Art and Design, Frequency Fridays at the Fuse Factory (Columbus, OH), Open Source Gallery, The PrintScreen Festival (Tel Aviv), and TAFNY.
-Her work has been supported by the Brooklyn Arts Council, the Puffin Foundation, and Asylum Arts.
-Tusia was the artist in residence at Signal Culture, BRICWorkspace, KonventZero, and mhProject Space.
-She holds degrees from the New School, Trinity College Dublin, and NYU.
-Tusia is now based in Berlin.
+Her work has been supported by the Brooklyn Arts Council, the Puffin Foundation, Asylum Arts, and Queens Arts Council.
+Tusia was the artist in residence at Signal Culture, BRICWorkspace, KonventZero, and mhProject Space, and Wave Hill.
+She was a LABA and BRICLab Video Art fellow.

-KERRY DOWNEY(b.1979, Ft.
+KERRY DOWNEY (b.1979, Ft.
 Lauderdale) is a genderqueer interdisciplinary artist and educator based in New York.
 Downey’s work explores the many ways we inhabit our bodies and experience forms of transformation.
 Downey's propensity for collaboration and conversation is animated by curiosity about others and a drive to explore relationships – social, psychological, historical and material.
+Their work has been exhibited at the Queens Museum (Flushing, NY); Bard CCS / Hessel Museum (Annandale, NY); Knockdown Center (Maspeth, NY); Kate Werble (New York, NY); Cooper Cole (Toronto, CA).
 Downey’s first major publication, We collect together in a net, was published by Wendy’s Subway in 2019.
-They have exhibited at the Queens Museum (Flushing, NY); Bard CCS / Hessel Museum (Annandale, NY); Knockdown Center (Maspeth, NY); Kate Werble (New York, NY); Cooper Cole (Toronto, CA).
 Downey is a recipient of the Joan Mitchell Foundation Emerging Artist Grant.
 Downey holds a BA from Bard College and an MFA from Hunter College.
-They currently teach at Rhode Island School of Design.
+They currently teach in the Art Department at Williams College.

 RAH ELEH is a video, net and performance artist.
 Rah's work has been exhibited extensively both nationally and internationally at spaces including: Images Festival (Toronto), Museum London, Carleton University Art Gallery (Ottawa), Williams College Museum of Art (Williamstown, Massachusetts), Miami Art Basel, Nieuwe Vide (Haarlem, Netherlands), Pao Festival (Oslo, Norway), Kunst Am Spreeknie (Berlin, Germany), Kunsthaus Graz Museum (Graz, Austria), and Onassis Cultural Center (Athens, Greece).
 She has been the recipient of numerous awards including: Chalmers Arts Fellowship, finalist for Team Canada in Digital Arts, Conseil Des Arts et Des Lettres Du Quebec Research / Production grant for Digital Arts (2014) and Film (2015), and a SSHRC Canada Graduate Scholarship.
 She has been awarded several residencies including the Koumaria Residency (Greece, 2016), AX Gallery (Berlin 2016), MUU Galleria (Helsinki, 2015), Studio Das Weisse Haus (Vienna, 2014) and the Artslant Georgia Fee Residency (Paris).